jatinchowdhury18/AnalogTapeModel/README.md

 Alternatively, Linux users may download builds from the [Open Build Service](https://build.opensuse.org/package/show/home:kill_it:JUCE/CHOWTapeModel).

+**Note: If you have a computer with Applie Silicon, please try the [experimental build](./Plugin/Bin/CHOWTapeMode-Mac-2.7.0.zip)!
+Please note your experiences using the plugin on Apple Silicon in this [issue](https://github.com/jatinchowdhury18/AnalogTapeModel/issues/124).**

 Note for FL Studio users: If you're experiencing pops and click while using the plugin, try enabling the "used fixed size buffers" setting.
 For more information, see this [issue](https://github.com/jatinchowdhury18/AnalogTapeModel/issues/17#issuecomment-640199581).